-- To ensure that the Academy complies with all relevant statutory legislation and guidance, including the Equality Act (2010) and its general and specific Equality duties; - To ensure that students, parent/carers and the all other stakeholders can understand the Academy's commitment to EDI and can access its published objectives; - To ensure that prejudice and stereotyping, discrimination and harassment and indications of oppression are challenged and addressed; - To ensure the curriculum is relevant, reflects equality, diversity and inclusion and is accessible to all; - To ensure the student and parent voice in central to all EDI work; - To ensure that individual student needs are met through a wide and responsive range of provision; - To ensure that all information and the built environment is accessible to all students, parent/carers and visitors; - To reduce any gaps in the outcomes of different groups of students; - To ensure equality of opportunity and participation for students with additional needs, as well as good levels of achievement and positive outcomes; - To strive towards high levels of satisfaction from all students, parents and carers; - To develop an Academy that is inclusive and meets the needs and aspirations of all its students.
+- To ensure that the Academy complies with all relevant statutory legislation and guidance, including the Equality Act (2010) and its general and specific Equality duties. - To ensure that students, parent/carers and all other stakeholders can understand the Academy's commitment to EDI and can access its published objectives through its EDI Statement. - To ensure that prejudice and stereotyping, discrimination and harassment and indications of oppression are challenged and addressed. - To ensure the curriculum is relevant, reflects equality, diversity and inclusion and is accessible to all. - To ensure the student and parent voice in central to all EDI work. - To ensure that individual student needs are met through a wide and responsive range of provision. - To ensure that all information and the built environment is accessible to all students, parent/carers and visitors. - To reduce any gaps in the outcomes of different groups of students. - To ensure equality of opportunity and participation for students with additional needs, as well as good levels of achievement and positive outcomes. - To strive towards high levels of satisfaction from all students, parents and carers. - To outline our commitment to positive action and to diversifying our workforce at all levels. - To develop an Academy that is inclusive and meets the needs and aspirations of all its students.